paulbastian/draft-bastian-jose-dvs/draft-bastian-jose-dvs.md

 This specification defines a new protected header parameter, `pkds` (public key derived secret), which contains information required to derive an HMAC key using a Diffie-Hellman key agreement (DH-KA) and a key derivation function (KDF).
 The JWS Producer's DH-KA public key appears either in the `pkds` parameter or in a claims element for use in the key agreement computation.
 The `pkds` parameter also includes the JWS Recipient's DH-KA public key, used by the JWS Producer during key agreement, as well as the KDF parameters necessary for deriving the MAC key.

-This specification also defines new `alg` parameter values.
-These values are of the form `<HMAC alg param value>-PKDS-<n>`, where the prefix indicates the HMAC algorithm and `<n>` identifies the KDF.
-The ECDH curve is inferred from the JWS Recipient's DH-KA public key.
+This specification also defines new `alg` parameter values, that are fully-specified according to [Fully Specified Algorithms](https://www.ietf.org/archive/id/draft-jones-jose-fully-specified-algorithms-00.html).

 The method is useful in settings where pre-shared keys are undesirable or infeasible, and where direct key distribution or key wrapping introduces operational concerns.
 It enables the use of HMAC-based signatures that can be validated solely with information embedded in a JWS.